Atherosclerosis is caused by repeated injury to the walls of arteries.

 One of the most important modifiable risk factors is smoking.
 (Using other forms of tobacco, such as snuff and chewing tobacco, also increases risk.)
 A smoker‘s risk of developing some forms of atherosclerosis such as coronary artery disease Coronary Artery Disease is directly related to the amount of tobacco smoked daily.
 The risk of a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more is increased threefold in men and sixfold in women who smoked 20 or more cigarettes per day compared with nonsmokers.
 In people who already have a high risk of heart disease, tobacco use is particularly dangerous.

 Tobacco use decreases the level of high-density lipoprotein (HDL) cholesterol—the “good” cholesterol—and increases the level of low-density lipoprotein (LDL) cholesterol—the “bad” cholesterol.
 Smoking increases the level of carbon monoxide in the blood, which may increase the risk of injury to the lining of the artery‘s wall.
 Tobacco use causes arteries already narrowed by atherosclerosis to constrict, further decreasing the amount of blood reaching the tissues.
 In addition, tobacco use increases the blood's tendency to clot (by making platelets stickier), so that it increases the risk of peripheral arterial disease Overview of Peripheral Arterial Disease Peripheral arterial disease results in reduced blood flow in the arteries of the trunk, arms, and legs.
 Most often, doctors use the term peripheral arterial disease to describe poor circulation... read more (atherosclerosis affecting arteries other than those that supply the heart and brain), coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
-The coronary... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and blockage of an arterial graft placed during coronary artery bypass surgery Coronary Artery Bypass Grafting Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The coronary... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , and blockage of an arterial graft placed during coronary artery bypass surgery Coronary Artery Bypass Grafting Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more or surgery to bypass a blocked artery elsewhere in the body Surgery Occlusive peripheral arterial disease is blockage or narrowing of an artery in the legs (or rarely the arms), usually due to atherosclerosis and resulting in decreased blood flow.
 Symptoms depend... read more .

 People who quit using tobacco have only half the risk of those who continue to use tobacco—regardless of how long they smoked before quitting.
 Quitting also decreases the risk of death after coronary artery bypass surgery or a heart attack and the risk of illness and death in people who have peripheral arterial disease.
 The benefits of quitting tobacco use begin immediately and increase with time.